Security

 Compliance

 Forsig is not currently claiming SOC 2, ISO 27001, HIPAA, PCI, or other formal certification.
-Security documentation will be updated as controls, audits, and policies develop.
+The compliance roadmap is to document controls, retention, access review, incident response, and vendor management as the private beta moves toward team and public launch readiness.

 What Users Should Do